Melissa ONLINE TFA

 Round Info:

 Feel free to just call me Kay; pronouns are she/her.
-I did policy for four years at North Lamar High School and have been judging since graduating in 2017.
+I did policy for four years at North Lamar High School and graduated in 2017.
+I am currently a full-time social worker, so I don’t judge as much as I used to, which means that my topic-specific knowledge isn’t super high this year.

 If you are using an email chain, my email is kay.edwards1027@gmail.com.
 If you are flashing, I don't want the flash and I'll ask if I need a specific piece of evidence post-round.